davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 Toastmasters clubs can get websites hosted as subdomains of [toastmost.org](https://toastmost.org/), a service of project project sponsor [Carr Communications Inc.](https://www.carrcommunications.com/toastmasters-club-website-hosting/) based on the free, open source software from the [WordPress for Toastmasters](https://wp4toastmasters.com) project.
 Toastmost.org uses the WordPress Multisite version of WordPress, meaning that all sites hosted in this fashion run on the same instance of the software, with the network administrator controlling what plugins and themes are available.
 This is similar to the way WordPress.com, the service provided by the company behind WordPress, functions.

+The software will run on any WordPress web hosting service.

 When you install this software on your own website, you have greater freedom to install other plugins or themes, including those of your own design.

-You can purchase hosting at your own domain through [Carr Communications Inc.](https://www.carrcommunications.com/toastmasters-club-website-hosting/), which is a way of supporting the author of this software and getting the most direct technical support.
-However, the software will run on any WordPress web hosting service.

-The toastmost.org service was originally free and would be again if we could find sufficient sponsorships or advertising to support a free service.
-Currently, toastmost.org sites are offered on the basis of a free trial and a lower hosting fee than for an independent website.
+However, you must also take more responsibility for providing your own technical support and solving problems such as spam filters blocking email notifications.

+The toastmost.org service is supported by sponsorships.

 == Screenshots ==